 You'll feel equally at home in jeans and a jacket in the bar as you would be in something pre-war and full-skirted with an opera cape.
 Designer Russell Sage's deconstructed Union Flag blazer is spot on, if you're lucky enough to own one.

-No restaurant, but the small eats and supper bowls in the lounge take Brit classics and give them a weird and wonderful twist; such as Scotch egg with haggis and curry mayonnaise, and smoked trout with a lime-pickle potato cake.
+No restaurant, but the small eats and supper bowls in the lounge take Brit classics and give them a weird and wonderful twist; such as Cornish fish pie and wild mushroom macaroni and cheese.
 Take part in the most English of traditions, afternoon tea.
 Take your pick between Aunt Wilhelmina's tea with a selection of traditional finger sandwiches, and Uncle Seymour's with more substantial snacks like devilled eggs, sausage rolls and mini croque-monsiuers; both come with scones, jam and clotted cream, and a variety of cakes.
 Finally choose your tea, or for something a little stronger, opt for bubbles or cocktails.

 Mixology heavyweights Matt Whiley (The Talented Mr. Fox) and Rich Woods (The Cocktail Guy) dreamed up the bespoke cocktail menu, carefully concocted with ingredients known for their therapeutic benefits, like St John's Wort and Vetiver).
 Try the Eternal Martini made with quartz gin – quartz is said to enhance psychic abilities, memory and concentration (you may suddenly remember where you left your keys five years ago) or the Mother Pollen with dill pollen gin and eucalyptus – packed full of immune-boosting vitamin C. Not one of those crowded standing room joints, the cocktail lounge is table-service only and in high demand, with tables available in two-hour slots.